 - Phosphorus 18mg

 Eating (fresh) fruit is healthy.
-Salak, in particular, has its benefits because of its vitamins, antioxidants, fibers, tannin, beta-carotene, pectin, potassium and I wonder if I forgot some of the contents.
+Snake fruit, in particular, has its benefits because of its vitamins, antioxidants, fibers, tannin, beta-carotene, pectin, potassium and I wonder if I forgot some of the contents.
 But let’s go over the list.

 Losing weight